The Art of Travel 12/31/2021

 We don't have absurdly detailed itineraries.
 (Note: we usually take city trips.)
 We do this as a vague outline no matter where we go:

 - One visit in the mid- to late morning

 - Rest (hotel, a park, a cafe, etc)

-If a "visit" (museum, garden, church, castle, whatever) will be short, yes, we do a second thing if it's close by (that's part of where the planning comes in - see below).
-The point is we don't rush around, we don't cram, we don't stress.
+If a visit will be short, yes, we do a second thing if it's close by.
+The key is we don't rush around, we don't cram, we don't stress.
 And we make sure the plans make as much logistical sense as possible.

 Be a professional